HDR Tutorial Part 3

 Bonus Step 4 – Sharpening

 I often then sharpen using Topaz Adjust or onOne or Nik Software.

 - Nik and OnOne – These are two great packages to have with you.
 Once you start post-processing, you’ll want all the crayons in the box!
 Download the Nik Collection and download onOne Software at those links.
-As usual, the STUCKINCUSTOMS discount code will save you money.
 I have reviews of both here: Nik Review, onOne Plugin Review.